rba100/RedGate.Ipc/README.md

 	sm.RegisterTypeAlias("MySoftware.Client.ISomeInterface", typeof(MySoftware.Server.ISomeInterface));
 	sm.Start();

-In the above example, clients requsting calls to `MySoftware.Client.ISomeInterface, MySoftware.Client 1.0.0.0, PublicKey=...` or any other interface starting with `MySoftware.Client.ISomeInterface` would be serviced by `ServerImplementation()`.
+In the above example, clients requesting calls to `MySoftware.Client.ISomeInterface, MySoftware.Client 1.0.0.0, PublicKey=...` or any other interface starting with `MySoftware.Client.ISomeInterface` would be serviced by `ServerImplementation()`.
 It is obviously important that the interfaces are functionally identical or an `InvalidOperationException` will be thrown.